missionpinball/mpf-docs/config/widget_styles.rst

 Specifying widget styles
 ------------------------

-You can also specify a style for a certain widget.
+You can also specify re-usable styles and apply them to widgets.
+In the following example, the text "HELLO" will render at font size 100:

 .. code-block:: mpf-config